Leadership development

 Four questions cut through the noise in any executive coach evaluation.

-- What does the fee cover in full?
-Confirm whether the quoted fee includes assessments, between-session support, stakeholder conversations, and outcome reporting, or whether those are billed separately.
-The gap between an all-in fixed fee and a session-only rate is meaningful at enterprise scale.
+The gap between an all-in fixed fee and a session-only rate is significant at enterprise scale.

 Key takeaways

-- Executive coaching costs between $150 and $3,500 or more per hour in the United States, with total program costs typically ranging from $5,000 to $60,000 depending on the seniority of the leader and the structure of the engagement.
+• Executive coaching programs typically run $5,000 to $60,000 depending on the seniority of the leader and the structure of the engagement.
+Hourly rates range from $150 to $3,500+.

-- Most organizational programs use fixed-fee pricing rather than hourly billing.
-Hourly rates do not capture the preparation, assessments, and stakeholder work that professional coaches include in formal programs.
+• Most organizational programs use fixed-fee pricing, not hourly billing.
+Hourly rates don’t capture preparation, assessments, and stakeholder work that professional coaches include in formal programs.

-- Five factors drive price most directly: ICF credential tier, leadership level, independent coach versus coaching firm, degree of customization, and geography.
-Most coaches do not publish rates and price engagements after a direct conversation about organizational goals.
+• Five factors drive price most directly: ICF credential tier, leadership level, independent coach versus coaching firm, degree of customization, and geography.

-- Executive coaching delivers a return of 3 to 7 times the initial investment (ICF/PwC, 2024).
-Replacing an underdeveloped senior leader costs 100 to 200 percent of their annual salary (SHRM, 2023), a figure that typically exceeds the cost of a formal coaching program.
+• Coaching produces a return of 3 to 7 times the initial investment.
+Replacing an underdeveloped senior leader costs 100 to 200% of their annual salary, a figure that typically exceeds the cost of a formal coaching program.

-- Before engaging a coach, confirm the full scope of the fee, the measurement structure, and the coach’s specific experience at the relevant leadership level.
-Programs without baseline measurement produce value that is difficult to defend to senior stakeholders.
+• Before engaging a coach, confirm the full scope of the fee, the measurement structure, and the coach’s experience at the relevant leadership level.

 Frequently asked questions